 What Works

-The social science for advancing women in policing
+The evidence for supporting and advancing women in policing.

 Research and Innovation

-The 30×30 Initiative is built on decades of social science research that shows the unique benefits women officers bring to policing agencies.
+The 30×30 Initiative is built on decades of social science research that show the unique benefits women officers bring to policing agencies.

 Decades of research shows the benefits of increasing women’s representation in policing.
 This is how we make it happen.